MohammadMMK/IBL-oscillations-public/Time_Frequency_Representations(TFR)/README.md

 ## **Usage:**

-Begin by downloading the LFP data for your sessions of interest using the [data extraction project](https://github.com/MohammadMMK/IBL_projects/tree/main/extraction/).
+Begin by downloading the LFP data for your sessions of interest using the [Extraction project](../extraction/).
 (A future update will enable direct analysis by loading data directly from the IBL server.)

 Current scripts rely on parallel computation using Submitit on a server (local computation will be added soon).